 If your old device is still operational and in your posession, go here, log in, pick your device from the list at the top, and then select "Enterprise Wipe" (not Factory Wipe), and confirm this action.
 This will remove all Duke data and configurations from the device, and let the system know not to expect to hear from that device again.
 You can do this before or after you enroll your new device in the system.

 Question 12 - My device is a little older and / or isn't sold anymore.
 Can I still enroll?

 Yes, probably.
-As long as your device is running a recent-enough version of its operating system, then it can can be enrolled and particiapte.
+As long as your device is running a recent-enough version of its operating system, then it can be enrolled and participate.
 Those minimums are:

 Question 13 - How do I un-enroll my device?

 - Click the GetIT icon on the home screen

 - Click Network Connectivity & Wireless > Duke Health Mobile Device Manager > Remove your device from DH Mobile Device Manager

 - Click the magnifying glass.
 This will showcase all the mobile devices you have registered.

 - Choose the mobile device you would like to un-enroll.